danieldudzic/woocommerce-paypal-payments/modules/ppcp-settings/docs/applying-default-values-after-onboarding.md

 ## Default Settings Matrix

+### Decision Flags

+- **Country**: The merchant country.
+	- According to PayPal settings, not the WooCommerce country
+	- Test case: Set Woo country to Germany and sign in with a US merchant account; this should trigger the "Country: US" branches below.
+- **Seller Type**: Business or Casual.
+	- According to PayPal, not the onboarding choice
+	- Test case: Choose "Personal" during onboarding but log in with a business account; this should trigger the "Account: Business" branches below.
+- **Subscriptions**: An onboarding choice on the "Products" screen.
+- **Cards**: An onboarding choice, on the "Checkout Options" screen.
+	- Refers to the first option on the checkout options screen ("Custom Card Fields", etc.)

 ### Payment Methods

 By default, all payment methods are turned off after onboarding, unless the conditions specified in